-Next, select the left eye highlight from the template source model on the left side, and click on [Corresponding Selected Elements] from the menu.
+Next, select the left eye highlight from the template source model on the left side, and click on [Match Selected Elements] from the menu.

 The left highlights are now mapped to each other and look correct.

-Since several correspondences may be incorrect, check the motion carefully by playing back the motion and moving the parameters.
+Since several matches may be incorrect, check the motion carefully by playing back the motion and moving the parameters.

-When you are satisfied that the mapping is correct, click [OK] at the bottom of the [Template] dialog.
+When you are satisfied that the mapping is correct, click [OK] at the bottom of the [Template] dialog box.

 The model is now complete.